chrmod/rust-webextension-protocol/README.md

 # Webextension native messaging protocol helpers for Rust

-This repository is a set of helper functions for working with Native Messaging protocol, which is a way for webextension to exchange messages with native applications.
+This repository is a set of helper functions for working with the Native Messaging protocol, which is a way for webextension to exchange messages with native applications.